 Last week I checked in with Phil, “Hi Mary, Yesterday, while making dessert, two squirrels were on my screen door, clutching the screen and twitching their noses.
-I didn’t know they were attracted to chocolate.
-I had to go toward the door to get them off.
+I didn’t know they were attracted to chocolate, and I had to go toward the door to get them off.
 Then I picked up my calico, Lily, and put her near the door.
 ‘Get the squirrels,’ I yelled.
 She made eye contact with me and then slowly walked back to her bed.
 Some watch-cat!
 I’m ready to call the National Guard!”

 Click through to a previous column on Chipper Control.
-And, keep smiling.
+And keep smiling.